Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 Why does my coffee taste bitter when I use boiling water?

-Boiling water can over-extract fast—especially with finer grinds.
-Start around ~200°F / 93°C and adjust from there.
+Boiling water over-extracts fast — especially with finer grinds.
+Let it rest 30 seconds off boil or target ~200°F / 93°C and adjust from there.

 What's the #1 fix for bitter coffee at home?